-Product name: Twelve Alliance Dynamic ILS Fund Legal entity identifier: TBD investment in an economic activity that contributes to an social objective, provided that the investment means an investment does not significantly harm any or environmental social objective and that the investee companies follow good
+Sustainable investment means an investment in economic activity that contributes to social objective, provided that the investment does not significantly harm any environmental social objective and the investee that companies follow good

-It promotes E/S characteristics, but will not make any sustainable investments environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable aligned with
+Sustainable aligned with Taxonomy or not.